Everything PR News

 Sitrick And Company was founded in Los Angeles in 1989.
 Before launching the firm, Sitrick served as Senior Vice President, Communications, for Wickes Companies Inc., where he architected the company's Chapter 11 communications strategy through takeover defenses, product liability matters, and bankruptcy proceedings.

 The firm expanded from Los Angeles to New York, Washington D.C., and Baltimore over the following decades.
-Throughout its history, Sitrick And Company has maintained a tight focus and has been ranked consistently among the top crisis and strategic communications firms in the world.
+Throughout its history, Sitrick And Company has maintained a tight focus on a small number of practice areas where senior-practitioner attention can be applied directly to each matter.

 The Client Roster

-Corporate examples: Activision Blizzard, Sony Pictures, PepsiCo, the Los Angeles Dodgers.
+Corporate examples: Sony Pictures, PepsiCo, the Los Angeles Dodgers.

-Individual examples: Erin Brockovich, Johnny Depp, the late Kobe Bryant, and the Estate of Michael Jackson.
+Individual examples: Erin Brockovich, the Estate of Michael Jackson, and Paris Hilton.

-Across its history, the firm has also represented MGM, NBCUniversal, Guggenheim Partners, Exxon, Starbucks, Universal Studios, the Roman Catholic Archdiocese of Los Angeles, the Daniel Pearl Foundation, Bill Gross, Hulk Hogan, Paris Hilton, Rush Limbaugh, Chris Hemsworth, the cast of "The Simpsons," labor unions, and talent agencies.
+Across its history, the firm has also represented MGM, NBCUniversal, Guggenheim Partners, Exxon, Starbucks, Universal Studios, the Roman Catholic Archdiocese of Los Angeles, the Daniel Pearl Foundation, Bill Gross, Hulk Hogan, Rush Limbaugh, the cast of "The Simpsons," labor unions, and talent agencies.

 The Method

-The New York Times called Sitrick And Company "the city's most prominent crisis management firm."
-Fortune called Michael Sitrick "one of the most accomplished practitioners of the dark arts of public relations."
-Forbes called him "the flack for when you're under attack."
-The Financial Times called him "the spin doctor's spin doctor."
+The New York Times has called Sitrick And Company "the city's most prominent crisis management firm."
+Fortune has called Michael Sitrick "one of the most accomplished practitioners of the dark arts of public relations."
+Forbes has called him "the flack for when you're under attack."
+The Financial Times has called him "the spin doctor's spin doctor."

 The methodology has been characterized in industry coverage as aggressive: "truth squads" deployed to identify alleged inaccuracies in media coverage, "wheel-of-pain" tactics designed to apply negative publicity pressure that accelerates settlements, and the active recruitment of high-profile journalists to write profile pieces on clients.